Per Seconde Wijzer

 Per Seconde Wijzer (Dutch for: Wiser/Smarter by the second) is a Dutch television quiz show.
-The show first aired in 1967.
+The show first aired on October 7, 1967.

 History

 Berend Boudewijn presented the show in 1967, 1968 and 1969.
 The show returned in 1989 and Kees Driehuis was the presenter of the show for 29 years.
 Driehuis presented the show for the last time on 1 March 2018 and in total he presented 794 episodes of the quiz show.
 As of 3 September 2018, Erik Dijkstra is the presenter of the show.

 In September 2020, a special series of the show was broadcast, called Per Seconde Wijzer: De strijd, which featured only winners of the past season of the show.

 Format

 The format of the show has seen small changes over the years but has remained largely unchanged at its core.
 A contestant is faced with four 'questions' or challenges and each question consists of nine possible answers.
 These answers are presented to the contestant at the beginning of each question and the goal is to match the answers with images or descriptions that are presented afterwards.
 For example, the contestant may be given the names of famous buildings and the contestant needs to provide a correct answer when images of these buildings are shown, or they may be given a list of devices and must provide the answer when its function is read out by the host.

 The contestant is allowed to change previous answers as the question progresses and the contestant is not required to have provided an answer for each part; if a contestant reuses an answer, the part that they had previously given that answer to becomes unanswered, and the contestant must then give a new answer for the previous part or have that item counted as wrong.
 The contestant is given 200 seconds to complete all the 'questions' or challenges in an episode of the show and it's up to the contestant to say "stop" to stop the clock.
 After each question the host reviews the answers with the contestant to determine whether the contestant has provided enough correct answers to advance to the next question.
 Each correct answer adds money to the player's total, as follows: